kerosiinikone/serverless-scraper/README.md

 3.  **Create a new ECR repo:**

     Create a new repo in your AWS ECR.
 Use the repo name as `PROJECT_NAME` in the Makefile and Terraform setup.
+Remember to also login locally (view push commands).

 4.  **Build the Docker Images (Makefile):**

     Build the Docker images for each Lambda function with the provided Makefile:

     ```bash
-    make
+    make PROJECT_NAME=foo AWS_ACCOUNT=bar
     ```

 5.  **Deploy with Terraform:**